 5. Sew pieces together

 This is the sewing machine in action.
-Make sure when you are sewing to leave about about a 10″ opening to be able to flip the pillow inside out.
+Make sure when you are sewing to leave about a 10″ opening to be able to flip the drop cloth pillow inside out.

 See how it sews.